-2Uzawa (1962) and McFadden (1963) showed that the elasticity of substitution between each pair of products being constant implies that all pairs share the common elasticity of substitution, which in turn implies that the price elasticity of demand for each product has to be constant and common.
-However, the reverse is not true.
-The price elasticity of demand being constant for each product does not imply that all products share the common price elasticity.
-Furthermore, it does not imply that the elasticity of substitution between every pair of products is not constant, unless all products share the common price elasticity.
+&lt;sup>2Uzawa (1962) and McFadden (1963) showed that the elasticity of substitution between each pair of products being constant implies that all pairs share the common elasticity of substitution, which in turn implies that the price elasticity of demand for each product has to be constant and common.
+The reverse is not true.
+The price elasticity of demand being constant for each product implies neither that all products share the common price elasticity nor that the elasticity of substitution between every pair of products is constant, unless all products share the common price elasticity.
+See Mukerji (1963) for a non-homothetic example.
+Our CPE families offer homothetic examples.